-The church music template is straightforward, it includes hymns, and the music needs to be approved by the priest.
+For church ceremonies, the music typically includes hymns, and must be approved by the priest.

 When do we need to send you our ceremony music choices?

-Can we choose a song that is not on your list?
+Can we request a song that is not on your repertoire list?

-Which instrument is better for a large church?
+Which instrument is better for a large church/large wedding?
 Will you be loud enough on your own?

 What kind of additional services can you offer?